Sony RX100 V vs Canon 7D II

 - More heavily discounted: Has been around for much longer (launched in September 2014).

-If the number of relative strengths (bullet points above) is taken as a guide, the RX100 V comes out slightly ahead of the 7D Mark II (16 : 15 points).
+If the number of relative strengths (bullet points above) is taken as a guide, the 7D Mark II comes out slightly ahead of the RX100 V (17 : 16 points).
 However, the relative importance of the various individual camera aspects will vary according to personal preferences and needs, so that you might like to apply corresponding weights to the particular features before making a decision on a new camera.
+A professional sports photographer will view the differences between cameras in a way that diverges from the perspective of a street photog, and a person interested in family portraits has distinct needs from a landscape shooter.
+Hence, the decision which camera is best and worth buying is often a very personal one.

 Expert reviews: Sony RX100 V vs Canon 7D II